niplav/site/nootropics.md

 * Productivity
 * Creativity

+Notes on the experiment:

-3rd dose: Out of fear that the placebo pills have some sugar stuck outside of them, which could de-blind the dose, I take a bit (~10 g) of sugar with each pill.
+* 3rd dose: Out of fear that the placebo pills have some sugar stuck outside of them, which could de-blind the dose, I take a bit (~10 g) of sugar with each pill.

-7th dose: Increase time between consumption and starting to meditate to ~45 minutes, after finding out that the onset of action is 45 minutes-1 hour.
+* 7th dose: Increase time between consumption and starting to meditate to ~45 minutes, after finding out that the onset of action is 45 minutes-1 hour.
+* 14th dose: Noticed that during meditation, sharpness/clarity of
+attention is ~high, and relaxing after becoming mindful is easy, but attention strays just as easily.

 Creatine
 ---------